-Reconstructive surgery calls for a high degree of precision to yield expected results and improve a patient's recovery time.
+Reconstructive surgery calls for a high precision to yield the expected results and improve a patient's recovery time.

 Augmented reality goggles can be used to feed information from CT scans and MRI images directly into a surgeon’s field of vision.
 This way, the surgeon knows where blood vessels and bone fractures are and can increase the precision of the incision during reconstructive surgery.

 First, surgeons perform diagnostic imaging on the patient.
 Then, the data from CT scans, MRI, and X-rays is digitized and transformed into a 3D model, which shows the location of soft tissues, blood vessels, and bones.

 This rendering is then fed into the AR device.
 During the surgery, the 3D rendering is mapped on a patient’s body, providing the surgeon with critical information.

 Thanks to this approach, surgeons don’t have to look back and forth between the patient and the images, or rely on audible Doppler ultrasound, which is currently the prevalent method during reconstructive surgeries.

 The technology is far from mature, with many challenges waiting in line before mainstream adoption is possible.

 For example, transforming information from CT scans and MRI into 3D models is time consuming — the ER won’t benefit from AR, at least for now.

 In 2021, Dr. Harvinder Sandhu at Stamford Health performed a successful spinal surgery using AR goggles.
 The AR technology uses data from MRIs to overlay critical tissue around a patient's spine.
 Provided with detailed data projected directly on the retina, the doctor is able to perform more precise surgeries that speed up recovery and decrease the likelihood of infection.

 Motor Rehabilitation with Augmented Reality